Function of WBCs is to

 - Deoxygenated blood

-- Glucose rich blood
+- Glucose-rich blood

-- Carbon dioxide laden blood
+- CO2 laden blood

 Answer